-Fukushima plant ice wall partly reduces radioactive water
+Experts: Fukushima must do more to reduce radioactive water

-TOKYO (AP) — A government-commissioned group of experts has concluded that a costly underground ice wall is only partially effective in reducing the ever-growing amount of contaminated water at Japan’s destroyed Fukushima nuclear plant, and other measures are needed as well.
+TOKYO (AP) — A government-commissioned group of experts concluded Wednesday that a costly underground ice wall is only partially effective in reducing the ever-growing amount of contaminated water at Japan’s destroyed Fukushima nuclear plant, and said other measures are needed as well.

-The plant’s operator says the ice wall has helped reduce the radioactive water by half.
-The plant also pumps out several times as much groundwater before it reaches the tsunami-damaged reactors.
+The plant’s operator, Tokyo Electric Power Co., says the ice wall has helped reduce the radioactive water by half.
+The plant also pumps out several times as much groundwater before it reaches the reactors via a conventional drainage system using dozens of wells dug around the area.

-The panel agreed Wednesday that the 35 billion yen ($320 million) ice wall helps, but doesn’t completely solve the problem.
+The groundwater mixes with radioactive water leaking from the damaged reactors.
+Contaminated water also results from rainwater that comes in contact with tainted soil and structures at the plant, which suffered meltdowns of three reactors after a March 2011 earthquake and tsunami.

-The 1.5-kilometer (1-mile) coolant-filled underground structure was installed around the wrecked reactor buildings to create a frozen soil barrier to keep groundwater from flowing into the heavily radioactive area.
+The panel agreed that the ice wall helps, but said it doesn’t completely solve the problem.
+Panel members suggested that additional measures be taken to minimize the inflow of rainwater and groundwater, such as repairing roofs and other damaged parts of buildings.
+Results from the recent dry season were positive, but they noted that heavy rainfalls caused spikes in the amount of contaminated water.

 Most Read Stories